VNTANA-3D/viewer-demo/README.md

 - `config` - config data for the viewer without links.

 The `qrUrl` should in almost all cases be replaced with a different URL for custom integrations.
 After obtaining the platform data in lines `5-9`, we call the `normalize` function on the config obtained from `getPlatformData` in line `10`.
 In lines `12-17` we merge all the data into one config containing a list of `(key,value)` pairs that will be passed to the viewer.
 In line `19` we obtain a reference to the viewer, and pass it these pairs in lines `21-23`.
 We obtain the reference to the `<vntana-qr-button>` in line `25`, and pass it the `qrUrl` string.

+### Internal Example

+This example demonstrates how to load product data from VNTANA Platform for products which are not publicly available.
+This requires the product to be in a Live Internal state, and the user will first need to log in to the Platform.
+The example won't work out-of-the-box, since the user should first input their email and password, as well as organization and workspace slug, before proceeding.

+Directory `internal` contains files `index.html` and `platform.js`, latter containing the `Platform` class.
+The purpose of this class is to abstract away the details of VNTANA API, as well as to keep track of tokens needed for authentication into organizations and workspaces.
+A detailed description of Platform's authentication flow can be found [here](https://www.vntana.com/resource/api-authentication/).

+The class provides the following methods (wrappers around other endpoints could be easily added):

+  - `login(email, password)` - (async) logs the user into the platform with email and password.
+  - `loginToken(token)` - (async) logs the user into the platform with the authentication token obtained from VNTANA Platform.
+  - `refreshToken(organizationUuid, workspaceUuid)` - (async) refreshes the token when changing organization or workspace.
+Exactly one of the parameters must be `undefined`.
+  - `getOrganization()` - (async) returns an array of objects, each representing a different organization accessible to the user.
+  - `getWorkspaces()` - (async) returns an array of objects, each representing a different workspace accessible to the user within the current organization.
+  - `getProduct(uuid)` - (async) returns data about the product with the given `uuid`.
+  - `getModelURL(workspaceUuid, productUuid)` - returns the URL of the GLB file associated with the product.
+  - `getHeaders()` - returns an object with `header-value` pairs needed for downloading models.

+In line `17` we import the `Platform` class from `platform.js`, and in line `18` we import the `normalize` function and `VntanaViewer` class from the viewer build.
+The `normalize` function was already used in the previous example, and we will need the `VntanaViewer` class to set the appropriate headers needed for model downloads.

+Lines `20-25` specify data the user should input. `email` and `password` are the ones used to log in to the VNTANA Platform (and could be replaced by authentication token). `organizationSlug` and `workspaceSlug` are used here primarily to easily determine organization and workspace UUIDs within which the product resides, and should probably be removed in production code.

+In line `27` we instantiate the `Platform` class which we will use to call platform endpoints, and log in to the platform in line `28`.
+Lines `30-35` fetch the list of all available organizations, and search the list for the organization whose `organizationSlug` we set beforehand.
+In lines `32-35` we obtain the UUID of our organization and the user's role within it.
+Line `37` performs authentication into the organization.

+Lines `39-43` repeat the same steps for the workspace, the only difference being that we ignored the user's role in the workspace.
+Lines `45-47` authenticate the user into the workspace.
+Organization owners and admins must not perform this step, since they are already authenticated into all workspaces within their organization.

+In line `49` we finally fetch the data associated with the product.
+Viewer-related properties are stored as JSON string within `product.viewerSettings.value` property, which we normalize before using in line `50`, and obtain the URL of the model in line `51`.

+Before passing the data to the viewer, we must ensure the viewer uses correct access headers when downloading the model.
+In order to so, we obtain these headers through a call to `platform.getHeaders()` and pass them to the static method `setModelRequestHeader` of `VntanaViewer` class.
+These headers can be used for all subsequent downloads as long we don't change the organization or workspace.

+Lines `55-64` merge all the viewer properties into one object, which are then passed to the viewer in the same way we did in the last example.

+**NOTE:** The `Platform` class also provides the `getPresets(workspaceUuid)` method which returns an array of all available presets within the organization (or workspace if `workspaceUuid` is provided).
+Each entry in the array contains the `value` property whose value is JSON string of viewer settings.
+This settings can be used as other viewer settings we encountered in the examples.